 - Bring all components and the clinical specimens to be tested to room temperature.
-Mix well the calibrators (P10, P50, P75), Negative Control, Positive Control and the clinical specimens before use. - Determine the total number of specimens to be tested.
-In addition to the specimens, the following must be included in each test: One well of Negative Control, Positive Control and three wells of calibrators (P10, P50, P75). - 3.
-Withdraw the microtiter plate from its aluminum pouch by cutting one end near the seal.
-Leave the required number of strips (according to the number of specimens to be tested) in the 96 well frame. - Dilute the Concentrated Wash Buffer 1/20 with doubledeionized or distilled water.
+Mix well the Cut Off Control, Negative Control, Positive Control and the clinical specimens before use. - Determine the total number of specimens to be tested.
+In addition to the specimens, the following must be included in each test: Two wells of Cut Off Control and one well of each Negative Control and Positive Control. - Withdraw the microtiter plate from its aluminum pouch by cutting one end near the seal.
+Leave the required number of strips (according to the number of specimens to be tested) in the 96 well frame. - 4.
+Dilute the Concentrated Wash Buffer 1/20 with doubledeionized or distilled water.
 For example, in order to prepare one liter of wash buffer, add 50ml of the Concentrated Wash Buffer to 950ml of double-deionized or distilled water.

-B. Incubation of sera samples and controls
+B. Incubation of Sera Samples and Controls